NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Gorehed.md

 abilities_mid:
   - name: ""
   - name: "Fleeing Leap"
-    desc: "`pf2:r`  **Trigger** A foe ends their turn, and the gorehed is within that foe's reach\n**Effect** The gorehed Leaps up to half its Speed away from the triggering foe.
+    desc: "`pf2:r`  **Trigger** A foe ends their turn, and the gorehed is within that foe's reach\n* * *\n\n**Effect** The gorehed Leaps up to half its Speed away from the triggering foe.
 It can't end the movement adjacent to another foe.
 This movement doesn't trigger reactions."

 attacks:
   - name: ""